 WT PA14 and ∆phz biofilms grown in ASM and M9 succinate soft agar were cut with a sterile razor and placed onto a MATTEK dish (P35G-1.5-14-C) with the biofilm surface facing the coverslip.
 To compare the impact of oxygen on the spectral and lifetime signal, the biofilm samples were (1) placed in a dish and immediately imaged or (2) were placed in between two coverslips and sealed in the dish with tape for 2h at room temperature.

-The pure fluorophore solutions and biofilm surfaces were imaged on an inverted Zeiss LSM-880 with an ISS Spartan3 FLIMbox, BH HPM-100-40-Hybrid detector, and a Spectra Physics Mai Tai titanium sapphire laser.
+The pure fluorophore solutions and biofilm surfaces were imaged on an inverted Zeiss LSM-880 with an ISS Spartan3 FLIMbox, BH HPM-100-40-Hybrid detector, and a Spectra Physics Mai Tai titanium-sapphire laser.
 The fluorophores were excited with 2-photon excitation at 740 nm and laser power ranging from 1-10 mW.
 For hyperspectral imaging, emission ranging from 410-695 nm was collected with 9 nm step resolution over 32 channels.
 One frame was collected per sample with a pixel dwell time of 4 µs.
 The spectra were analyzed on Zeiss Zen software, and .lsm files were exported for downstream steps.
 After collecting the spectra, fluorescence lifetime of the same sample was obtained by switching the light path to the FLIMbox detectors.
 The sample was excited with the same wavelength and laser power as the spectral images.
 The emission was filtered with a 495 nm LP dichroic and Semrock 442/46 nm BrightLine single-band bandpass filter (CFW-BP01-Clin-25).
-The fluorescence lifetime data was acquired using simFCS software v4.
+The fluorescence lifetime data was acquired using SimFCS4.
 To obtain enough fluorescence lifetime signal for the downstream analysis, 10-30 frames were collected per sample, with a frame size of 256x256 pixels and pixel dwell time of 32 µs.

 Z-stack fluorescence lifetime of biofilms on the DIVER microscope.